Request Your Free Consultation If You’ve Been Injured in St. Louis Slip and Fall Accident

 In this circumstance, liability can be found when:

-- a municipality had sufficient actual or constructive notice of the existence of the condition, and
+- A municipality had sufficient actual or constructive notice of the existence of the condition, and

-- the municipality had reasonable time to remedy the condition.
+- The municipality had reasonable time to remedy the condition.

 Understanding Slip & Fall Risks in St. Louis